TessaZwart/Sarcastic_Speech_Synthesis/README.md

 ## FastSpeech2
 For the FastSpeech2 model, it is important to use a GPU.
 For this project [Hábrók](https://wiki.hpc.rug.nl/habrok/start) is used.
 Add the files of this repository to Hábrók to be able to use the model.
 Additionally, a folder `dutch_files` need to be added with the data downloaded from https://www.kaggle.com/datasets/bryanpark/dutch-single-speaker-speech-dataset.
+The TextGrid files created using the Montreal Forced Aligner need to be added to the folder `preprocessed_data/Dutch_data/`.

 Various jobs are created for each step.
 These jobs can be runned individually to do each step towards synthesizing separately.